cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-22-the-dynamic-features-of-java.md

 ## JVM Invokedynamic

+Before Java 7, the JVM only had four method invocation types:

+- `invokevirtual`: To call normal class methods.
+- `invokestatic`: To call static methods.
+- `invokeinterface`: To call interface methods.
+- `invokespecial`: To call constructors or private methods.

+Despite their differences, all these invocations share one simple trait: They have a few predefined steps to complete each method call, it is not possible to enrich these steps with custom behaviors.
+There are two main workarounds for this limitation, one at compile-time and the other at runtime.
+The former is usually used by languages like Scala or Koltin and the latter is the solution of choice for JVM-based dynamic languages like JRuby.

 The [JVM invokedynamic](https://blogs.oracle.com/javamagazine/post/understanding-java-method-invocation-with-invokedynamic) instruction was introduced in Java 7.
 It makes it possible to resolve method calls dynamically at runtime.
 This gives the user more control over the method dispatch process by using a [user-defined bootstrap method](https://www.baeldung.com/java-invoke-dynamic) that computes the call target.
-While the original motivation behind invokedynamic was to provide support for dynamic languages like Ruby, its main (and in the OpenJDK 8, only) application is to provide support for lambdas.
+While the original motivation behind invokedynamic was to provide support for dynamic languages like Ruby, its main application (in the JDK 8) is to provide support for lambda expressions.[^1]
-In OpenJDK 9, invokedynamic is also used for string concatenation

-Before Java 7, the JVM only had four method invocation types: invokevirtual to call normal class methods, invokestatic to call static methods, invokeinterface to call interface methods, and invokespecial to call constructors or private methods.

-Despite their differences, all these invocations share one simple trait: They have a few predefined steps to complete each method call, and we can't enrich these steps with our custom behaviors.

-here are two main workarounds for this limitation: One at compile-time and the other at runtime.
-The former is usually used by languages like Scala or Koltin and the latter is the solution of choice for JVM-based dynamic languages like JRuby.

-The runtime approach is usually reflection-based and consequently, inefficient.

-On the other hand, the compile-time solution is usually relying on code-generation at compile-time.
-This approach is more efficient at runtime.
-However, it's somewhat brittle and also may cause a slower startup time as there's more bytecode to process.

-Function represents a function that accepts one arguments and produces a result.
+Here is an example of a lambda function:

 {% highlight java linenos %}
 public class LambdaFunction {
   int foo = 3;
   public Integer execute() {
     IntUnaryOperator c = this::target;
     return c.applyAsInt(14);
   }
   private Integer target(int i) {
     return i * foo;
   }